Syfk-Git/video-notes-FirefoxPort/README.md

 ### Landing page
 1. `cd landing`
-2. Serve the folder with any static server, e.g. `npx serve .` or `python3 -m http.server`.
+2. Serve the folder with any static server, e.g. `npx serve .` or `python3 -m http.server` or just open `landing/index.html` in your browser like we are in the 90s.
-3. Deploys cleanly to any static host (GitHub Pages, Netlify, etc.) because it has no build step or dependencies.
+3. Deploys cleanly to any static host (GitHub Pages) because it has no build step or dependencies.

-## Development notes
-- No project-wide dependencies: linting/formatting/tooling is opt-in per directory.
-- Keep DOM/storage keys in uppercase snake case to match the extension code style.
-- When contributing, describe UI-visible changes and manual test steps in PRs to keep reviews fast.